Jared McCann: Vancouver Canucks (2015–2016)

-Following an impressive training camp, McCann was named to the Canucks' roster for the start of the 2015–16 season on October 5, 2015.
-He made his NHL debut on October 7, 2015, against the Calgary Flames.
-The following game, on October 10, he scored his first NHL goal against Jonas Hiller of the Calgary Flames in a 3–2 OT loss.
+On October 5, 2015, McCann was named to the Canucks' roster for the start of the 2015–16 season.
+He made his NHL debut on October 7 against the Calgary Flames.
+In the following game, three days later, he scored his first NHL goal against Jonas Hiller of the Flames in a 3–2 overtime loss.
 He scored the first goal of the night.
-Alternate captain Daniel Sedin called it "a world-class shot."
-On November 1, 2015, the Canucks announced that McCann and fellow rookie Jake Virtanen would remain in the NHL beyond their nine-game tryout period.

-His first career assist came on a Jannik Hansen goal, on November 4, 2015, in a 3–2 loss to the Pittsburgh Penguins.
+Canucks alternate captain Daniel Sedin called it "a world-class shot."
+On November 1, the Canucks announced that McCann and fellow rookie Jake Virtanen would remain in the NHL beyond their nine-game tryout period.
+His first career assist came on a Jannik Hansen goal, on November 4, in a 3–2 loss to the Pittsburgh Penguins.
+McCann played 69 games with the Canucks that season, totaling nine goals and 18 points.

 Florida Panthers (2016–2019)

-On May 25, 2016, the Canucks traded McCann with a second and a fourth round pick in 2016 NHL entry draft to the Florida Panthers in exchange for Erik Gudbranson and a 2016 fifth-round pick.
+On May 25, 2016, the Canucks traded McCann with a second- and a fourth-round picks in the 2016 to the Florida Panthers in exchange for Erik Gudbranson and a 2016 fifth-round pick.
 At the time of the transaction, Canucks general manager Jim Benning thought his team needed a physical defenceman, while the Panthers felt that McCann was a better fit for its possession-based style of hockey than Gudbranson.
-Ironically McCann and Gudbranson later became teammates with the Pittsburgh Penguins in 2019.
+McCann and Gudbranson later became teammates on the Pittsburgh Penguins in 2019.

-McCann started the 2017–18 season with the Panthers with two goals and five points in his first seven games, playing in a bottom-six role.
+After participating in the Panthers' training camp, McCann was named to the Panthers' opening roster for the 2016–17 season.
+After playing 17 games and recording one goal and two assists with the Panthers, he was reassigned to the team's American Hockey League affiliate, the Springfield Thunderbirds, on November 21, 2016, due to Nick Bjugstad being activated from injured reserve.
+With the Thunderbirds that season, McCann notched 11 goals and 14 assists in 29 games.
+During the final week of the regular season, McCann was named player of the week, having achieved four goals and seven points through three games.
+Through 29 games with the Panthers, McCann recorded one goal and six assists.

-On October 25, 2017, McCann was placed on Injury Reserve due to a lower body injury he received in a game against the Washington Capitals, on October 21, in which he recorded his fifth point for the 2017–18 season.
-McCann returned to action on November 4, in a 5–4 loss to the New York Rangers.
+Early into the 2017–18 season, on October 21, 2017, McCann suffered a lower-body injury in a game against the Washington Capitals, prior to which McCann had recorded five points.
+On October 25, he was placed on injured reserve.
+After missing five games, McCann returned to action on November 4 in a 5–4 overtime loss to the New York Rangers.
+McCann finished the season with nine goals and 19 assists, a career high, in 68 games.
+On July 1, 2018, the Panthers signed McCann to a two-year, contract.
+On September 25, in a preseason game of the 2018–19 season, McCann received an injury to his left leg and had to be helped off the ice.
+In 46 games with the Panthers that season, he totaled 18 points (eight goals and 10 assists).